 Product attitudes.
 Again, attitudes towards the AR-15 were best described by a simple additive model of political orientation and gender, BF = 3.26 × 105 : 1 over the null.
 The covariates-only model was preferred to the full model, BF = 49.8 : 1.
 The evidence was against a Gun Type × Gun Power interaction, BF = 1 : 3.18 for the full model relative to the additive-effects model.

 Purchasing intentions.
 Purchasing intentions were right-skewed.
-However, the QQplot of standardized residuals was not bad, and transforming intentions by square root or logarithm did not improve the QQplot much.
+However, the QQplot of standardized residuals was not terribly misshapen, and transforming intentions by square root or logarithm did not improve the QQplot much.
 Thus, we analyze this outcome in its natural units with the standard general linear modeling technique.

 Purchasing intentions were best described by additive effects of political orientation and gender, BF = 3.46 × 106 : 1 over the null.
 The covariates-only model was preferred to the full model, BF = 19.6 : 1.
 The evidence was against a Gun Type × Gun Power interaction, BF = 1 : 2.14 for the full model relative to the additive-effects model.